Search

 ABOUT THE AUTHOR

-• William Campbell
+• Bill Campbell

 Portfolio Manager

-William Campbell
+Bill Campbell

 Portfolio Manager

 Mr. Campbell joined DoubleLine in 2013.
-He is a Portfolio Manager for the DoubleLine Global Bond Strategy and is a permanent member of the Fixed Income Asset Allocation Committee.
-He covers Developed Markets, Central & Eastern Europe, Middle East and Africa (CEEMEA), and China.
+He oversees the firm’s Global Sovereign Debt team and serves as a Portfolio Manager of the DoubleLine Emerging Markets Local Currency and Global Bond strategies.
+He is a permanent member of the Fixed Income Asset Allocation Committee.
 Prior to DoubleLine, Mr. Campbell worked for Peridiem Global Investors as a Global Fixed Income Research Analyst and Portfolio Manager.
-Previous to that, he was with Nuveen Investment Management Company, first as a Quantitative Analyst in their Risk Management and Portfolio Construction Group, then as a Vice President in their Taxable Fixed Income Group.
+Prior to that, he was with Nuveen Investment Management Co., first as a Quantitative Analyst in the Risk Management and Portfolio Construction Group then as a Vice President in the Taxable Fixed Income Group.
 Mr. Campbell also worked at John Hancock Financial as an Investment Analyst.
-He holds a BS in Business Economics and International Business, as well as a BA in English, from Pennsylvania State University.
-Mr. Campbell holds an MA in Mathematics, with a focus on Mathematical Finance, from Boston University.
+He holds a B.S. in Business Economics and International Business, as well as a B.A. in English, from Pennsylvania State University.
+Mr. Campbell holds an M.A. in Mathematics, with a focus on Mathematical Finance, from Boston University.